-Regulation and Enforcement will, in appropriate matters, negotiate remedial action with practitioners when compliance risks or breaches are identified that need rectification action to preserve the integrity of the insolvency profession or to reduce the risk of non-compliance by the practitioner.
+We will, in appropriate matters, negotiate remedial action with practitioners when compliance risks or breaches are identified that need rectification action to preserve the integrity of the insolvency profession or to reduce the risk of non-compliance by the practitioner.
 These may be identified through the inspection programme or through investigation of complaints, or via other intelligence.

 Monitor and enforce

-Regulation and Enforcement undertakes monitoring of compliance trends to identify specific compliance issues or risks within the personal insolvency sector.
+We undertake monitoring of compliance trends to identify specific compliance issues or risks within the personal insolvency sector.
 Regular activities that are undertaken as either monitoring or enforcement include:

 - undertaking proactive monitoring of annulment and personal insolvency agreement proposals to ensure compliance with the Act

 - monitoring advertising of debt agreement or pre- insolvency related services for misleading or deceptive advertising

 - investigating and prosecuting alleged offences by bankrupts or practitioners.

 We adopt a staged approach to enforcing compliance and will undertake administrative disciplinary action where practitioners have not met the requirements of the Act or professional standards in a serious or material way.
 When a practitioner has been given a reasonable opportunity to comply and has elected not to do so, we will take quick decisive action.

 Act as a gatekeeper